 Absolute Purity from Our Factory/Containers to Your Warehouse

-First of all what is DI Water?
+What is DI Water?

 Ions are electrically charged atoms or molecules found in water that have either a net negative or positive charge.
 For many applications that use water as a rinse or ingredient, these ions are considered impurities and must be removed from the water.
 Common water contains several ions that are impurities for industry process purposes.
 You can find some element ions like: